 The Company classifies as equity any contracts that (i) require physical settlement or net-share settlement or (ii) provides the Company with a choice of net-cash settlement or settlement in its own shares (physical settlement or net-share settlement) providing that such contracts are indexed to the Company's own stock.
 The Company classifies as assets or liabilities any contracts that (i) require net-cash settlement (including a requirement to net cash settle the contract if an event occurs and if that event is outside the Company's control), or (ii) gives the counterparty a choice of net-cash settlement or settlement in shares (physical settlement or net-share settlement).
 The Company assesses classification of its common stock purchase warrants and other free standing derivatives at each reporting date to determine whether a change in classification between assets and liabilities is required.
-The Company's free standing derivatives consist of warrants to purchase common stock that were issued in connection with its notes payable, warrants to purchase common stock that were issued in connection with its notes payable, warrants to purchase common stock that were issued in connection with the Company's IPO and concurrent private placement and compensation options issued to the agent's in the IPO exercisable for shares of common stock and common stock purchase warrants.
-The Company evaluated these warrants to assess their proper classification using the applicable criteria enumerated under U.S. GAAP and determined that the common stock purchase warrants meet the criteria for equity classification in the condensed balance sheet as of March 31, 2015 and December 31, 2014.
+The Company's free standing derivatives consist of warrants to purchase common stock that were issued in connection with its notes payable, warrants to purchase common stock that were issued in connection with the Company's IPO and concurrent private placement and compensation options issued to the agents in the IPO exercisable for shares of common stock and common stock purchase warrants.
+The Company evaluated these securities to assess their proper classification using the applicable criteria enumerated under U.S. GAAP and determined that they meet the criteria for equity classification in the condensed balance sheet as of June 30, 2015 and December 31, 2014.